Marathon (series): Initial releases

 The original Marathon was released for the Macintosh in 1994 and introduced many concepts now common in video games, such as reloading weapons, dual-wielded weapons, networked voice chat, visible held weapons in multiplayer, and a sophisticated plot in an action game via text messages peppered throughout its levels.
 Marathon was one of the first games to include mouselook, using the computer mouse to angle the player's view up and down as well as left and right, which would become the standard in FPS games.
-This was in addition to 90° "glance left/right" controls, part of a cancelled virtual reality feature.
+This was in addition to 90° "glance left/right" controls, part of a canceled virtual reality feature.
+Each game offers players a series of single-player levels and various multiplayer maps.
+The geometry of the games' levels – walls, doors, and platforms – are 3D but with the restriction that they can only use completely horizontal or vertical surfaces.
+This was a shortcut later known informally as "2.5D" and was used for performance reasons in an era before hardware-accelerated 3D graphics.
+Notably for the time, the Marathon engine's use of portal-based rendering rather than BSP-based rendering allowed for room-over-room architecture, with the unusual side effect of allowing spaces which would overlap in real life; this arrangement was referred to as "5D space" by the developers.
+As was common for games of that era, 2D sprites are used to portray enemies and NPCs in the level as well as weapons and objects such as ammunition pickups.

 The sequel, Marathon 2: Durandal, was released in 1995 and expanded the engine's capabilities and the fictional universe.
 Notable new features in the engine included liquids in which the player could swim, ambient sounds, and scripted teleportation of NPCs and items.
 Compared with its predecessor, Marathon 2 was perceived as a brighter and more energetic game.
 It introduced several new types of competitive multiplayer modes beyond deathmatch, such as King of the Hill, as well as co-op play of the main campaign.